 Kaimu Beach (Big Island)

-This is another one of the black sand beaches of Hawaii that isn’t good for swimming.
+This is another black-sand beach in Hawaii that isn’t good for swimming.
 The strong currents prevent people from entering the water.
 However, it is still one of the best places to experience the black sand Hawaii is known for.

 Pohoiki Beach (Big Island)

-The Kilauea volcano has been quite an active volcano over the years.
-Back in 2018, hot lava flowed over this beach.
-That lava flow changed the entire geology of this area.
+Kilauea volcano has been quite active over the years.
+In 2018, hot lava flowed over this beach, changing the entire geology of this area.

 You will find Pohoiki Beach in Isaac Hale Beach Park.
 This is one of the best black sand beaches for families in Hawaii.
 Your family will enjoy spending the day swimming, snorkeling, and relaxing on the sand.